Cyntoia Brown, sentenced at 16 to life in prison, pleads for mercy

 Brown told the board repeatedly that she's sorry for the crime.
 "I’m not saying I deserve anything.
 I’m asking for mercy," she said.
 "I’m telling you that I am a completely different person."

 But after several hours of extremely emotional testimony from dozens of advocates for Brown, the parole board was utterly divided.
-Two said they’d recommend Governor Bill Haslem grant her clemency.
+Two said they’d recommend Gov. Bill Haslam grant her clemency.
 Two turned down her request.
 And two said Brown should serve 25 years instead of 50 before becoming eligible for parole.
 That would mean at least 11 more years in prison.

-Haslam has never granted clemency to an inmate and is currently at the end of his second four-year term.
+Haslam has never granted clemency to an inmate and, being term-limited, will leave office early next year.
 NBC News reached out to him but he declined to comment.
-No decision is expected, if any, until the end of the year, just before he leaves office.
+A decision, if any, is not expected until the end of the year, just before his term ends

 So for now, Brown and her supporters hope a federal court gives her some measure of relief, as her fight for justice continues behind prison walls.